Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Using this framework, Penrose and Hameroff developed their Orchestrated OR theory, or Orch-OR.
 In this work, certain synaptic activity causes the tubulins present in the microtubules to develop certain quantum states known as qubits.
 Depending on the values of these qubits and the firing pattern, superposition of state can occur until the OR moment is achieved, causing a collapse into a classical tubulin state that then dictates how the neuron will respond and send its signal down an axon.
 This is where the conscious experience is finally achieved, upon the collapse and transition from quantum to classical (95).

-The one issue with this is still the why, in this case, why does that lead to a conscious experience?
+The one issue with Orch-OR is still the why, in this case, why does that lead to a conscious experience?
 I offer that it is at this very point that one should divert one’s energy to exploring more.
 Here, we have offered some insight into why quantum mechanics was approached but perhaps should be considered as just a partial route of exploration.
-That hard problem of consciousness if tricky for a reason, and so is quantum mechanics, but perhaps the answer lies elsewhere…
+That hard problem of consciousness is tricky for a reason, and so is quantum mechanics, but perhaps the answer lies elsewhere…

 Atmanspacher, Harald.
 “Quantum Approaches to Consciousness.”
 Plato.stanford.edu.
 Stanford University, 16 Apr.
 2020.
 Web.
 11 Aug.
 2020.